Homepage Performance vs. Conversion: Finding the Balance

 - Tag managers loading excessive scripts

-Action: Conduct a third-party script audit.
+Action: Run a third-party script audit.
 Remove or defer everything non-critical.

 Largest Contentful Paint (LCP)

-Target: <2.5 seconds What it measures: When main content loads
+Target: <2.5 seconds.
+What it measures: when the main content loads.
+For B2B homepages: usually your hero section.

 If slow: